twse/random-stuff/Third-Party Notices.md

 7. In no case will QVision, Inc. or its suppliers be held liable for direct or incidental damages resulting from any defect or omission in the software, written materials or other related items and processes, including, but not limited to, any interruption of service, loss of business, anticipated profit, or other consequential damages.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 8. This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
 9. The above warranty does not apply if you make any unauthorized attempt to modify or duplicate the product, or if the product has been damaged by accident or abuse.

-THX is a trademark or registered trademark of THX Ltd. All rights reserved.

-## For use of Umbra
-Uses Umbra 2006 - 2018.

-## For use of Unity
-This program was created using Unity.
-Portions of this program © 2005-2018 Unity Technologies.

-## For use of Unreal Engine
-Unreal ® Engine, Copyright 1998-2018, Epic Games, Inc. All rights reserved.

-## For use of Wwise
-Powered by Wwise © 2006 – 2018 Audiokinetic Inc. All rights reserved.

 # Unsupported Free Software